AlexPl292/tg_backup/README.md

 ### Options

-Please keep in mind that that list is updated along with main branch.
+Please keep in mind that this list is updated along with the main branch.
 Use `--help` flag to get the list of options for your version.

 #### Main options